Netlabbuilder/linux/list_devices_network_interfaces.md

-To list all the network interfaces (like wired, wireless, loopback, etc.): use the following commands:
+To list all the network interfaces (like wired, wireless, loopback, etc.), use the following commands:
 - `ip add show`
 ```
 [hungtx@linux ~]$ ip add show